 Now that your house is immaculate it is time to get your realtor to take photos.
 These will show off your home in the best light and especially in pandemic times are your best sales tool to attract potential buyers.
 Your realtor may also hire a professional stager to come in and make your house look its best.

 Make a Plan for Showings

 If you are living in your home while it is on the market, and especially if you have kids or pets you need to have a plan to do a quick clean and get out of the house before a showing.
 Keep a few baskets around for personal items and have cleaning products handy for a quick wipe down of bathroom and kitchen surfaces.
 Also make sure your home smells clean and good when buyers walk in the door.

 There!
 Phew!
 You did it!
 Congratulations.
 Your home is ready to sell.

-If you are looking for help with selling your home, get in touch with The Dan Gemus Real Estate Team.
+If you are looking for help with selling your home in Windsor and Essex County, get in touch with The Dan Gemus Real Estate Team.
 Our expert agents can advise you on your area’s most current market trends and talk you through the entire process.
 Let us help you get the best price for your home.
 Call us today!